 Asfotase alfa, a targeted enzyme replacement therapy in Phase II clinical trials for patients with HPP, is designed to directly address the morbidities and mortality of HPP by targeting alkaline phosphatase directly to the deficient tissue.
 In this way, asfotase alfa is designed to normalize the genetically defective metabolic process and prevent or reverse its severe, crippling and life-threatening complications in patients with HPP.
 Initial studies with asfotase alfa in HPP patients indicate that the treatment significantly decreases the levels of targeted metabolic substrates.
+In 2013, asfotase alfa received Breakthrough Therapy Designation from the FDA.

-We have completed enrollment in a natural history study in infantile-onset patients with HPP and have completed our initial analysis for the study.
-We believe that the analysis is supportive of our anticipated regulatory filings in the U.S., EU and Japan.
 We continue to enroll and dose patients in a separate multinational Phase II open-label study of infants and children with HPP.
-Interim results of this trial were presented at the European Society of Pediatric Endocrinology meeting held in September 2013 in Milan, Italy.
+Interim results of this trial were presented at the European Society of Pediatric Endocrinology meeting held in September 2013.
 Results of 15 enrolled and treated patients representing a range of HPP characteristics were summarized, showing that the primary efficacy endpoint was achieved with a high degree of clinical and statistical significance and several key secondary endpoints were also achieved.
-These results provide data in a broader patient population of infants and children.
-In 2013, asfotase alfa received Breakthrough Therapy Designation from the FDA.